135th Airlift Group

 The 135th Airlift Group (135 AG) is an inactive unit of the United States Air Force, allotted to the Maryland Air National Guard.
 At the time of its inactivation, it was assigned to the 175th Wing, stationed at Warfield Air National Guard Base, Middle River, Maryland.
-The unit cased its colors 27 Sep 2013 and was inactivated 30 Sep 2013.
+The unit cased its colors 27 Sep 2013 and was expected to inactivate at the end of the month, but the inactivation request was never processed and it remained active but unmanned until 2016.
+It officially inactivated 1 May 2016.

 Overview

 The 135th Airlift Group mission was to maintain combat-ready aircrew and aircraft to mobilize, deploy and provide intra-theater airlift in support of U.S. interests worldwide.
 It supported theater commanders' requirements for combat delivery capability through tactical airland/airdrop operations and humanitarian aeromedical evacuations.